Darcy-vision/MIOL/README.md

 # Real-Time and High-Accuracy Switchable Stereo Depth Estimation Method Utilizing Self-Supervised Online Learning Mechanism for MIS

-This repository contains the source code for our paper.
+This repository contains the source code for our paper which has been accepted by IEEE Transactions on Instrumentation and Measurement.

 ## :floppy_disk: Data Description